tomitola01/Low-Cost-Swarm-Robotics-Solution/README.md

 ## Getting started
 1. Print the PCB then solder headers and componens as described in Section 5 of the report.
 2. Upload main_send.py to one robot and main_rec.py the rest of the robots in the swarm.
 3. Set up luminous red, green and blue objects to be found.
+LEDs are the best option due to their low power and high efficiency.